Plant Green Milkweed Seeds for Monarch Butterfly Gardens!

-Along with being a highly attractive milkweed to the Monarchs, Green Milkweed also serves as a host plant for Soldier Butterfly caterpillars and Queen Butterfly caterpillars.
-It serves as a nectar plant as well for many adult butterflies and other pollinators.
+Green Milkweed is also a highly attractive host plant for Soldier and Queen Butterfly caterpillars and adults, and serves as a nectar plant for many other butterflies and pollinators, too.

-Growing 1-2 ft tall, this is one of the shorter milkweeds and is well behaved in the garden, spreading gently.
+Growing 1-2′ tall, this is one of the shorter milkweeds.
+Green Milkweed behaves well in the garden, spreading gently.
 It utilizes a taproot, making it very drought-tolerant.
 It will thrive in dry to medium-moist soils, but well-drained soil is a must. .

 Starting Green Milkweed Seeds

 Green milkweed seeds require 30 days of cold stratification to break dormancy.
-After stratification, plant them about 1/8″ deep at room temperature and kept them moist.
-These seeds can be fall planted, winter sown, or planted in the spring (indoors or out) after cold-stratification.
+After stratification, plant them about 1/8″ deep at room temperature, 70°F, and keep them moist.
+These seeds can be fall-planted, winter-sown, or planted in the spring (indoors or out) after cold-stratification.